2. Establishment of protected area:

 Methods adapted are: (a) Celebration of wild life week every year. (b) Publicity through media and film shows. (c) Holding conducted tours, essay competitions, lectures, seminars, etc. (d) Setting up nature clubs in educational institutions.

 (e) Publication of wildlife books and journals. (f) Establishment of natural history museums etc. A faculty of wildlife education is developed at Wildlife Institute of India to train personnel for handling nature education, interpretation, etc. Zoological Survey of India also imparts training on wild life conservation and environmental awareness to persons attached to nature clubs and educational institutions from time to time.

 In India, legislative measures for protection of wildlife have a long history.
 The first game laws were promulgated by “Kautilya” the famous teacher and adviser of Chandragupta Maurya.
 In recent years, following legislative measures have been adopted for the protection of wildlife in the country.

+Stringent punishments have been provided against infringement of provisions of this Act.
 This Act has been adopted by all the States and Union Territories of the country.
 Prior to this act, protection of wildlife was governed under the State rules, most of which were framed as “Shooting rules” under the Indian Forest Act.